 Step 3: Calculation of the Length of the Upper Rails used to Build the Counter Stool Frame Assembly

 I am not using a plan and have never made a stool of this type before.
 There is therefore a certain amount of judgment (guesswork) as we proceed.
 I drew circles on a piece of board to represent the seat, one 12 inch and one 14 inch.
-The 12 inch circle appeared slightly small, and the 14 inch, too large.
+The 14 inch top seemed correct in proportion.

 Dissect the circle and draw a line to the outer periphery.
 Dissect the circle again, 180 degrees distant and draw a second line.
-Determine that these lines are accurately placed, then use the lines to calculate the length of the 4 upper rails.
-Remember these rails are cut at a 6 degree angle, using a mitre gauge, on the table saw, and before cutting, use a machinist’s square to ensure that the table saw blade is absolutely vertical at 90 degrees.
+Determine that these lines are accurately placed.
+Superimpose the square sections representing the tops of the legs onto the seat drawing.
+Then calculate the length of upper rail edges.
+Remember these rails are cut at a 6 degree angle.
+Use a mitre gauge on the table saw, and before cutting, use a machinist’s square to ensure that the table saw blade is absolutely vertical at 90 degrees.

 Set the mitre gauge with extended fence to approx. 6 degrees (an exact angle is not mandatory since we will reverse the work pieces and in that manner retain the same angle for all 8 rails).